nelliejellie/Obiex-frontend-assessment/README.md

-# run npm install on your local environment to run this application
+# run 'npm install' on your terminal on your local environment to run this application